akbarnes/dupver/README.md

 and to a lesser extent the commercial offering Perforce, though it borrows design conventions from the deduplicating backup applications Duplicacy, Restic and Borg.
-Dupver does not track files, rather it stores snapshots more like a backup program.
+Dupver does not track files, rather it stores commits as snapshots more like a backup program.
 Rather than traverse directories itself, Dupver uses an (uncompressed) tar file as input.
 Not that *only* tar files are accepted as input as Dupver relies on the tar container to
- 1. provide the list of files in the snapshot
+ 1. provide the list of files in the commit
  2. store metadata such as file modification times and permissions

 Dupver uses a centralized repository to take advantage of deduplication